canonical/pi-gadget/README.md

 * 20-armhf - the branch for Core 20 on armhf
 * 22-arm64 - the branch for Core 22 on arm64
 * 22-armhf - the branch for Core 22 on armhf
+* 24 - the branch for Core 24 on arm64
 * classic - the branch for Ubuntu Server images (universal gadget)
 * desktop - the branch for Ubuntu Desktop images (universal gadget)